2i2c-org/community-docs-template/content/metrics.md

 # Template Metrics

+This page is an example of an executable document.
 Here's some code that queries the GitHub API:

 ```{code-cell} python3
 :class: glow